 As managing the COVID-19 response is a multi-level, multi-sector endeavor, local governments will need to coordinate communication, planning, decision-making, and operations across a wide range of stakeholders.
-Activating an Emergency Operations Center (EOC) within a city is a best practice used in previous large-scale outbreaks, as it allows local governments to draw on existing local emergency response capacities and streamline the coordination process with various sectors and different levels of government.
+Activating an Emergency Operations Center (EOC) is a best practice used in previous large-scale outbreaks, as it allows local governments to draw on existing local emergency response capacities and streamline the coordination process with various sectors and different levels of government.
 This EOC will need to collect the data necessary to assess the real-time spread of COVID-19 in the community.
-Lastly, will need to communicate accurate COVID-19 risk information regularly and effectively.
+Lastly, local governments will need to communicate accurate COVID-19 risk information regularly and effectively.

-- Activate an emergency operations center (EOC) in order to manage local COVID-19 response efforts in coordination with national disaster risk management (DRM) and public health agencies. - 2.
+- 1. Activate an emergency operations center (EOC) to manage local COVID-19 response efforts in coordination with national disaster risk management (DRM) and public health agencies. - 2.
 Understand the real-time COVID-19 transmission trends within the community. - 3.
 Communicate accurate COVID-19 risk information to community members regularly and engage with community leaders to be credible sources of information for their stakeholders.

-Develop a COVID-19 emergency response plan and operationalize the city's Emergency Operations Center (EOC):
+Develop a COVID-19 emergency response plan and operationalize the Emergency Operations Center (EOC):

-Develop a COVID-19 specific emergency response plan, based on existing emergency response plans if available and applicable.
-Establish a whole-of-community incident management structure considering the city's basic functions: 1.
-Emergency Management, 2.
+• Develop a COVID-19 specific emergency response plan, based on existing urban emergency response plans in avai lable.
+Establish a whole-of-community incident management structure considering basic functions: 1.
+Emergency Mar agement, 2.
 Operations (according with the Emergency Support Functions), 3.
 Planning, 4.
 Logistics, 5.
 Finance).
-Establish Emergency Support Functions (ESF) (i.e. Health, WASH, Food Security, Social Protection, Humanitarian Assistance, Public Safety, Cross-Sector Business, Transport - Communications Infrastructure, Temporary Housing, etc.) by identifying and grouping local government capabilities into an organizational structure around major COVID-19 operational priorities equivalent.
-Designate liaisons with all relevant government, community, and private-sector stakeholders, including: Other local, state/provincial, and national officials involved in the COVID-19 response Healthcare organizations, including hospitals, public health agencies, and emergency medical services (EMS) Civil society groups, religious institutions, and other community leaders All local government departments and agencies
+Establish Emergency Support Functions (ESF) (i.e. Health, WASH, Food Security, Social Protection, Humanitarian Assi stance, Public Safety, Cross-Sector Business, Transport - Communications Infrastructure, Temporary Housing etc.) by identifying and grouping local government capabilities into an organizational structure around major COVID- 19 c pperational priorities equivalent.

-Designate a response coordinator with the authority to bring issues to decision-makers for rapid resolution and link with health experts to provide guidance on the COVID-19 response process.
+- Designate liaisons with all relevant government, community, and private-sector stakeholders, including: - Other local, state/provincial, and national officials involved in the COVID-19 response - Healthcare organizations, including hospitals, public health agencies, and emergency medical services (EMS) - Civil society groups, religious institutions, and other community leaders - All local government departments and agencies - Designate a response coordinator with the authority to bring issues to decision-makers for rapid resolution and link with health experts to provide guidance on the COVID-19 response process.